DIPlib/diplib/changelogs/diplib_next.md

   image border.

 - `dip::ImageReadPNG()` reads in 4-channel images as `"sRGBA"`, not as `"sRGB"` as it did previously.

+- `dip::Histogram` should no longer crash on construction when the input has NaN values.

 ### Updated dependencies